ad-freiburg/ad-blog/content/post/project-qlever-group-by-hash-maps.md

 In the case that \\(m \approx n\\), sorting the keys of the map can be as expensive as sorting the whole input.
 Because of the non-trivial time and space overhead of map creation, the Pre-Sorted Group By implementation should be used in those cases.
+Even when not sorting the result, there can be cases where sorting the input is more performant than map insertions.
+For example, for small \\(n\\), the averaged constant time for map insertion might be larger than \\(\log n\\).

 ## 3. Implementation